EOSIO/eos/docs/01_nodeos/07_concepts/10_context-free-data/05_how-to-prune-context-free-data.md

 ### Remarks

-Notice the following modified fields from the pruned transaction:
+Notice the following modified fields within the pruned transaction:
    * The `prunable_data["prunable_data"][0]` field is 1.
    * The `signatures` field now contains an empty array.
    * The `context_free_data` field contains an empty array.